 Cradle cap—one of the many terms I learned once I became a mom.
 I wasn’t even aware my baby had it until his pediatrician noticed during a routine appointment.
 She caressed the top of his head and pointed out the hardened, oily scalp that had been developing.

 In those newborn days, it seemed like I had an endless list of things to take care of.
 Blood tests, jaundice, gaining enough weight, massive spit up… having cradle cap didn’t help.

 Thankfully, the cradle cap was also easy to remove.

 After I did this technique with my eldest (and later, with his baby twin brothers), the cradle cap went away after two rounds and never came back.
 The best part?
-Everything we used was found at home.
+All the tools we used were found at home.

 How to get rid of cradle cap

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 But first, what is cradle cap?
 It’s used to describe the crusty, scaly patches of hardened oil found on a baby’s scalp.
 They’re not painful or even harmful, but they can take months to go away on their own.
 You might also get tempted to scratch them off with your fingernails, which poses a risk of infection.

 To easily get rid of cradle cap, you’ll need a few items: